inchworms/inchworms/_posts/2013-09-23-soundcloud.md

 twitter: inchworms_
 ---

 It's just three more days until we fly to Kiev to attend [Rubyshift](http://rubyshift.org/) where we'll be giving a short presentation about our summer of code.
-To help us prepare we visited [soundcloud](https://soundcloud.com/) for some advice on how to give a good presentation.
+To help us prepare we visited [Soundcloud](https://soundcloud.com/) for some advice on how to give a good presentation.

 [Juliane Peterson](https://twitter.com/JulianePeterson) from Soundcloud has been helping out all the Berlin-based RGSoC students with their presentations.
 She's  an expert in the science of public speaking (as well as being a linguist and teacher).
-Amongst the many, many excellent pointers she had, the ones we really liked were about posture and how to stand:
+Amongst the many, many excellent pointers she had the ones we really liked were about posture and how to stand:

-  - your feet should be soulder distance apart
+  - your feet should be shoulder distance apart
   - bend the knees a little bit
   - relax your shoulders
   - lean the whole body forward